Thai Real Estate As An Investment | SunwayEstates

 Data by Global Property Guide

-(Note that these numbers are based on city center 120 sqm condos).
+(Note that these numbers are based on city centre 120 sqm condos)

-For the purposes of this article Thailand’s rental market can be broadly divided into 2 segments: resort destinations and urban destinations.
-Urban destinations, for most of the foreign buyers, will basically mean just Bangkok.
+For the purposes of this article, Thailand’s rental market can be broadly divided into 2 segments: resort destinations and urban destinations.
+Urban destinations, for most foreign buyers, will basically mean just Bangkok.

 Resort destinations